mapbender/mapbender-documentation/en/book/database.rst

 Doctrine
 *************
-In Mapbnder3 we use Doctrine which is a set of PHP libraries and offers an Object Relational Mapper and a Database Abstraction Layer.
+In Mapbender3 we use Doctrine which is a set of PHP libraries and offers an Object Relational Mapper and a Database Abstraction Layer.
 Visit the `Doctrine project page <http://www.doctrine-project.org/>` and read more.

-DAtabase definition
+Database definition
 ********************
 The standard database definition in the config.yml looks like this: